willnaoosmit/Dumb-ways-to-kill-your-system/README.md

 # Bash

-The commands above should work on Android, Linux, MacOS, and others systems who run on the bash interpreter.
+The following commands should work on Android, Linux, MacOS, and others systems who run on the bash (and bash-like) interpreter(s).
 <br />
 <br />
 ```